Create a Cozy Tunisian Scarf: A Step-by-Step Crochet Guide

 17 sts x 13 rows = 4 x 4

-Start by chaining 34
+Start by chaining 34.

 Insert your hook into the second ch from the hook, yarn over.
 Now you should have two loops on your hook.
 Go into the next ch, yarn over.
 Now you have three loops.
-Pretty cool huh?
+Pretty cool, huh?
 So go on and finish the row off by repeating this process.

-When you get to the end you should have 34 loops on your hook.
-Every even row we are going to start with yarning over and pulling through one loop.
+When you get to the end, you should have 34 loops on your hook.
+Every even row, we are going to start with yarning over and pulling through one loop.
 Now you are going to yarn over and pull through two loops.
 Again, yarn over and pull through two.
 Now repeat this process until the end of the row.
 And there you have it, your first completed sequence!

-Now that you are at the end of row 2, or the beginning or row 3, insert your hook into the vertical line of the stitch on the left.
+Now that you are at the end of row 2, or the beginning of row 3, insert your hook into the vertical line of the stitch on the left.
 Note, you are not chaining 1 at the beginning of odd rows.
 Simply start the row by going into the stitch on the left (the vertical line).
 You want to just go through the back of the line, yarn over, and now you have two loops on your hook.
 Again, insert your hook behind the vertical line on the right, yarn over, and now you have three.
 Keep on going until you reach the end.

-Getting Straight Edges:
+Getting Straight Edges

-Now you have 33 loops on your hook and ready for the last one!
+Now you have 33 loops on your hook and are ready for the last one!
 Way to go!
-Here is where is gets a little particular.
+Here is where it gets a little particular.
 To keep the straight edge, you are going to want to turn the project just a little bit so you can clearly see the side.
 You will notice a braid is formed on the side from the previous row.
 Go ahead and insert your hook through both legs of the braid, yarn over, and now you have 34 loops on your hook – and just created a straight edge!

 Let’s keep on going.